Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Classic Hot Dog Sandwich, Porto, Portugal

 We didn’t think we would kick off our list of “Best Food Porto” with a hot dog…yet here we are.
-To be honest, at first, we were skeptical of the iconic Porto fast food hot dog – but let us assure you: it is a must-try!
+At first, we were skeptical of the iconic Porto fast food hot dog – but let us assure you: it is a must-try!

 A Cachorrinhos hot dog is utterly simple, yet truly tasty.
 The sausage is grilled to sizzling perfection then it’s popped inside crusty bread and covered with cheese.
 After being pressed on the grill, the sandwich is cut into bite-sized pieces and topped with a tangy sauce.
 That is all there is to it…but it is amazing!